ChlineSaurus/Dobble_Generator/README.md

 ![Original](https://user-images.githubusercontent.com/95419378/224535186-27ba4a4a-d68e-46dd-b755-8d72c79ef743.jpg)

-As this game is very simple in the original version with only 8 symbols on each card, I wanted to make a slightly more difficult version of the game with 12 symbols per card, and later even at 14.
+As this game is very easy in the original version with only 8 symbols on each card, I wanted to make a slightly more difficult version of the game with 12 symbols per card, and later even with 14.
 Since the game uses a mathematical principle so that each card has exactly one symbol in common with every other card, I decided to write a python script to assemble the cards.
-It also exports the symbols directly into the PowerPoint format that is needed to print the game on meinspiel.de.
+The code also exports the symbols directly into the PowerPoint format that is needed to print the game on meinspiel.de.
+Thanks to my code, you no longer have to worry about the logic behind the cards and can focus on the design.

 The code is not perfect, as I wrote it shortly after my first semester in computer science, but I am very satisfied with my game, which I was able to create thanks to this code.